jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

 * `.addGrid(title, data, action=None, addRow=False)`
     Receives a (jagged) 2D list of values.
 The first list should be the headers for the grid, the rest will contain each row of values.

-    If action is set, a button will be created, at the end of each row,  calling the specified function.
+    If `action` is set, a button will be created, at the end of each row,  calling the specified function.
-    If addRow is True, then an additional row will appear at the end, with entry boxes and an additional button.
+    If `addRow` is True, then an additional row will appear at the end, with entry boxes and an additional button.

+    The **Press** button at the end of each data row will pass the values of that row to the function as a list.
+    The **Press** button at the end of the entry row will call the function, passing its name as a parameter.

+    NB. you shouldn't set `addRow` to be True, unless `action` has been set with a function.

 ####Get Grids

 * `.getGridEntries(title)`
-    Get the contents of the entry boxes, if present.
+    If `addRow` was set when the *Grid* was created, this function will get the contents of the entry boxes.
-    Returned as a list, in the same order as the entry boxes.
+    They will be returned as a list, in the same order as the entry boxes.

 * `.getGridSelectedCells(title)`
     Gets a dictionary of booleans, indicating the status of each cell.
     True indicates the cell is selected, False indicates the cell is not selected.